szabgab/slides/perl-programming/web.md

 * [Selenium](http://docs.seleniumhq.org/)

 ## Small test HTTP server
 {id: test-http-server}

 We are using a small portable HTTP server built using HTTP::Daemon which is part of libwww-perl for the examples.

-You can also run it by typing
-<command>$ perl examples/www/server/server.pl</command>
-or type the following to get help
+You can also run it by typing `$ perl examples/www/server/server.pl` or type the following to get help `$ perl examples/www/server/server.pl --help`
-<command>$ perl examples/www/server/server.pl --help</command>

 ## Fetching a static page